-Exhibitions are a valuable way to communicate information about draft plans or proposals and strategic documents and receive community feedback.
+Public Exhibitions are a valuable way to communicate information about draft plans or proposals, and provide an opportunity for the community to make a submission.

 Planning functions will usually fall into either the inform or consult engagement levels.

 Engagement level When How Inform We will notify you about proposals or plans and provide relevant and accurate information as these progress through the planning system.
 We will notify you as soon as possible once we receive an application and keep you updated at regular milestones including when an application is to be considered by the Local Planning Panel.
 Letter mailoutOur websiteMedia releasesSocial mediaNewsletter Consult We will consult with the community and acknowledge and address the feedback throughout the decision-making process.
 Once a draft plan or proposal has been prepared, we will place it on formal exhibition where you will have the opportunity to provide feedback.
 Public exhibitionSurveysPop-upsDrop-in sessions Determination We will inform you about decisions on proposals or plans, and address how your feedback was considered throughout the decision-making process.
 We'll let you know about the outcome of the decision as soon as possible once the decision has been made.
 Updates on our websiteLetters to submittersPost-exhibition report